Designations Congruent with Things: Chapter 23

 Newt says nothing.

-“I believed Dr. Gottlieb to be very angry after the breach was closed,” Mako says delicately.
+“I believed Dr. Gottlieb to be very angry after the Breach was closed,” Mako says delicately.

 “Do you have seizures now?”
 Mako asks.

 “I don’t, actually,” Newt replies.
-“I had three total, all while hooked up to some invasive equipment, but, apparently, if you are a trained neurologist and you look at my baseline EEG, it is totally terrifying and seems easily perturbable into something incompatible with consciousness, so the official verdict is ‘you probably have an excitable cerebral cortex now, let’s just call it a seizure disorder in the chart and how about you never drink coffee or alcohol again’.
+“So far, I mean.
+I had three total, all while hooked up to some invasive equipment, but, apparently, if you’re a trained neurologist and you look at my baseline EEG, it’s totally terrifying and seems easily perturbable into something incompatible with consciousness, so the official verdict is, ‘You probably have an excitable cerebral cortex now, let’s call it a seizure disorder in the chart and how about you never drink coffee or alcohol again?’
 That’s an exaggeration.
 I get to pick one of those two to empirically test pretty shortly.
-I’m definitely going with coffee, even though Hermann has been trying to subtly influence me in the alcohol direction, mainly because his tolerance for insomniac me is surprisingly low and alcohol supposedly mimics GABA while caffeine, it is true, is not going to help my sleeplessness.
-Maks, god, you don’t care about this, um, GABA is like an inhibitory neurotransmitter, breaks for the brain, whatever, the point is, my life is not actually that hard; it’s just a little weird right now.
+I’m going with coffee, even though Hermann has been trying to subtly influence me in the alcohol direction, mainly because his tolerance for insomniac me is surprisingly low and alcohol supposedly mimics GABA while caffeine, it’s true, won’t help my sleeplessness.
+Maks, god, you don’t care about this.
+Um, GABA is like an inhibitory neurotransmitter, brakes for the brain, whatever, the point is, my life isn’t that hard; it’s just a little weird right now.
 I’m fine.
-You should not be worried about me, you have other things going on, whole swaths of other things.”
+You shouldn’t worry about me.
+You have other things going on.
+Whole swaths of other things.”

 “You drifted,” Mako says quietly, “with them.”